apify/apify-docs/sources/platform/integrations/ai/openai_assistants.md

 Finally, we need to check the run status to determine if the assistant requires any action to retrieve the search data.
 If it does, we must submit the results using the `submit_tool_outputs` function.
-This function will trigger the RAG-Web-Browser to fetch the search data and submit it to the assistant for processing.
+This function will trigger RAG Web Browser to fetch the search data and submit it to the assistant for processing.

 Let's implement the `submit_tool_outputs` function: